Ashmit-Tyagi/terraform-work/Azure VMSS/README.md

 ### **4. TFLint : Linter that checks Terraform code for best practices, errors, and unused declarations.**

 ### **5. TFSec : Static analysis for Terraform to detect security and compliance issues.**

+## Prerequisites

+     Azure Account & Subscription with permission to create compute/network resources

+     Azure CLI – for authentication and subscription management.

+     Linux Environment / Terminal – to run all commands and tools

+     Infracost CLI – to generate cost estimation and cost-difference reports.

+     TFLint – to lint and validate Terraform code quality.

+     TFSec – for security scanning, including custom policy checks.